 Again: in his sermon on the mount, Jesus said, "Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.
-For I say unto you, that except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven" (Matt.
-5:19, 20).
+For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven."
+Matthew 5:19, 20

-Happily we have the record of the best Pharisee that ever lived, and in his experience we have the inspired illustration of these words of Jesus: Paul says of himself, "As touching the law, a Pharisee; ... touching the righteousness which is in the law, blameless."
-Yet this was not enough; for as he says in another place, "I know nothing against myself; yet am I not hereby justified: but he that judges me is the Lord" (1 Cor.
-4:4).
-So even though he might, so far as he could see, be blameless, yet that was not proof that he was justified; for it is God who judges: it is God's standard of righteousness, and not our own, that we must meet, to be justified; and that standard is the righteousness of Christ, to which we can attain only by faith.
+Happily we have the record of the best Pharisee that ever lived, and in his experience we have the inspired illustration of these words of Jesus: Paul says of himself, "As touching the law, a Pharisee; . . . touching the righteousness which is in the law, blameless."
+Yet this was not enough; for as he says in another place, "I know of nothing against myself; yet am I not hereby justified: but he that judges me is the Lord."
+1 Corinthians 4:4.
+So even though he might judge himself to be blameless, that is not proof that he is justified; for it is God who judges: it is God's standard of righteousness, and not our own, that we must meet to be justified; and that standard is the righteousness of Christ, attained only by faith.

 So Paul says, "But what things were gain to me, those I counted loss for Christ.
-Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: ... and be found in him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith" (Phil.
-3:7-9).
+Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: . . . and be found in him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith."
+Philippians 3:7-9.
 This is a righteousness, which he had not when he was a Pharisee.
-This, then, is the righteousness of faith we must have while doing and teaching the commandments.
+This, then, is the righteousness, which exceeds the righteousness of the scribes and Pharisees: and this righteousness of faith we must have while doing and teaching the commandments.
 In his sermon on the mount, therefore, Christ positively taught the keeping of the commandments of God and the faith of Jesus.

-James says, "My brethren, have not the faith of our Lord Jesus Christ, the Lord of glory, with respect of persons....
+James says, "My brethren, have not the faith of our Lord Jesus Christ, the Lord of glory, with respect of persons. . . .
 If ye fulfill the royal law according to the scripture, Thou shalt love thy neighbor as thyself, ye do well: but if ye have respect to persons, ye commit sin, and are convinced of the law as transgressors.
 For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.
 For he that said ["that law which said," margin], Do not commit adultery, said also, Do not kill.
 Now if thou commit no adultery, yet if thou kill, thou art become a transgressor of the law.
-So speak ye, and so do, as they that shall be judged by the law of liberty....
+So speak ye, and so do, as they that shall be judged by the law of liberty. . . .
 What doth it profit, my brethren, thou a man say he hath faith, and have not works?
-Can faith save him? ...
-Even so faith, if IT hath not works, is dead, being alone."
+Can faith save him? . . .
+Even so faith, if it hath not works, is dead, being alone."